+ home

 when to divide by measuring the nucleus:cytoplasm ratio.
 In this case, the junk is filler that is taken into account when determining when to divide.
 It's putting everything backwards, though: as clutter accumulated in the genome, the ratio set point for division shifted to compensate.

+The other is the discovery of enzymes that recognize a LINE sequence.
+Again, this is an after-the-fact adaptation.
+Evolution is a process that will co-opt anything lying around, and so a function was found for a short stretch of junk in one chromosome.
+It's like the nylonase gene, which acquired its function by fortuitously acquiring a short piece of random DNA from the junk pile, or like found art, that uses useless, discarded crap for a new purpose.
 So what we're left with is this.
 A sizable portion of the genome is made up of pseudogenes, which are produced through processes that we've observed, and which are explainable only through evolution.
 A sizable portion of it is made up of transposable elements that help drive evolution by providing mutations that can be preserved through natural selection.
 And a sizable portion of it is made up of just random repetitive sequences, which Paul Myers says results from the fact that "the polymerase 'stutters' as it is making copies of long stretches of repeated stuff."
 And all told there is about 49 times more of that stuff than there is of active DNA.
 If Rusty is willing to base the testability of the creation model on finding function for every single bit of this stuff, I suspect he's going to be disappointed.
 But I also suspect that since this is an open-ended prediction, it's not really a true test.
 No matter how long it drags on, he can always say, "Well maybe we just haven't found out what the function is yet."
 But in the meantime, I'd say that a powerful case has been made for why the existence of pseudogenes and other types of junk DNA provides strong evidence for evolution.

 An answer on the second part of his proposed tests, this one for evolution and dealing with irreducible complexity, is on the way.